danmbrown/city-of-whispers/Playbooks/Foundry.md

 ### A Nose for Opportunity
 *(Improvement to Ear to the Ground)*

-Whenever you put your **Ear to the Ground**, the Magistrate will always tell you about a new opportunity related to your craft
+Whenever you put your **Ear to the Ground**, the Magistrate will always tell you about a new opportunity related to your craft.

 ### Works
 You have a factory or mill or shop or office (scheme with Productivity 0) that produces goods or services related to your craft.
 Where is it located?
 What does it produce?
 What's it called?